 – the radio host Charlotte Pudlowski

-Whether they wish to explore, create or practice, each of these artists will be able to settle down in the Public Theater of Montreuil and benefit from its resources.
+Whether they wish to explore, create or practice, each of these artists are welcomed to settle down in the Public Theater of Montreuil and benefit from its resources.

 Throughout the year, the TPM schedules a variety of workshops, debates and meetings around the programme.
 The theater is not only a building but first and foremost, a team of people and artists whom you'll be able to meet through our travelling shows all around the Paris region.